rapyuta-robotics/alica/alica-supplementary/alica_designer_runtime/README.md

 ![create_variable_binding](./doc/create_variable_binding.png)

 #### 2.5.7 Parameters
 You can set parameters for configurations.
-Click on "Apply Copnfiguration Parameter" to create a parameter with name and value.
+Click on "Apply Configuration Parameter" to create a parameter with name and value.

 To learn more about configurations and parameters, have a look at the